 \subsubsection{Reinforcement Learning Framework}

-To further align the model's reasoning capabilities with task requirements and ensure robust logical chains, we employ RL.
-The training framework is structured into the following components:

-\paragraph{Problem Formulation.} We formulate the camera movement understanding task as a sequential decision-making process.
-Given an input video clip $v$ and a textual query $q$ regarding the camera motion, the multimodal policy $\pi_\theta$ generates a structured response sequence $o$.
-This output $o$ comprises the visual observation, the explicit reasoning trace, and the final predicted camera movement category.
-Our optimization objective is to maximize the expected reward of these generated sequences under the policy:
+Building upon the SFT-initialized policy, we employ RL to further align the model's reasoning with task requirements.
+Given an input video clip $v$ and a textual query $q$, the policy $\pi_\theta$ generates a structured response $o$ comprising observation, reasoning trace, and predicted camera movement.
+The optimization objective is:

-\paragraph{Reward Function Design.} Designing an effective reward function is critical for guiding the O-T-A reasoning process.
-We define a composite reward $R(o)$ that evaluates both the structural validity and the factual correctness of the output.
-The reward consists of two components: (1) \textbf{Format Reward} $r_{fmt}$: To enforce the strict reasoning structure, we apply a regular expression check.
-The model receives a reward of $1.0$ if and only if the generated output strictly adheres to the sequence of \textit{<observation>}, \textit{<think>}, and \textit{<answer>} tags; otherwise, $r_{fmt} = 0.0$.
-(2) \textbf{Accuracy Reward} $r_{acc}$: Conditional on passing the format check, we extract the prediction enclosed within the \textit{<answer>} tags.
-If the predicted content matches the ground truth camera movement label, $r_{acc}$ is set to a positive score (e.g., $1.0$); otherwise, a penalty is applied.
-If the format check fails, $r_{acc}$ is explicitly set to $0.0$.
+\paragraph{Reward Design.} We define a composite reward with two components: (1) a \textbf{Format Reward} $r_{fmt}$ that equals $1.0$ when the output strictly follows the \textit{<observation>}-\textit{<think>}-\textit{<answer>} structure and $0.0$ otherwise, and (2) an \textbf{Accuracy Reward} $r_{acc}$ that evaluates whether the prediction within \textit{<answer>} matches the ground truth, conditional on passing the format check.
+The final reward is:

-The final reward $R(o)$ is a weighted interpolation between accuracy and format adherence.
-Let $\lambda$ denote the format weight.
-The overall reward is formulated as:

-This formulation balances the trade-off between structure adherence and prediction accuracy, ensuring the model learns to generate valid reasoning traces while optimizing for correct answers.